Argyrochosma pallens

 Argyrochosma pallens is a fern endemic to Mexico.
 It has narrow, divided leaves with brown axes; the leaves are dusted with white powder above and coated in it below.
-First described as a species in 1956, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1956, it was transferred to the new genus Argyrochosma in 1987.

 Description

 Argyrochosma pallens is a medium-sized epipetric fern.
 The rhizome may be upright or decumbent (horizontal, curving upward at the tip).
 It bears linear to lanceolate scales 2 to 5 mm long that terminate in a fine hair, of a uniform reddish-brown color, with entire (toothless) margins.

-From it, the fronds arise in clumps.
+The fronds arise in clumps from the rhizome.
 From base to tip of leaf, they are up to 20 cm long.
 Of this length, from 20% to 33% is made up by the stipe (the stalk of the leaf, below the blade).
 Both stipe and rachis (leaf axis) are round and chestnut-brown, bearing farina (powder) and a scattering of narrow linear or slightly lance-shaped scales 1 to 2 mm of the same color.

 The leaf blades are 1 to 2 cm wide and narrowly oblong.
 They are bipinnate-pinnatifid to tripinnate (cut into pinnae and pinnules that are either deeply lobed or cut into pinnulets).
 The leaf segments are oblong to broadly deltate-ovate, and are obtuse (blunt) at the tip.
 The brown color of the axes does pass somewhat into the leaf tissue, but not strikingly so.
 The upper side of the leaf is covered with a scattering of white farina, which thickly covers the under side.

 The sori lie along the veins, forming a band near the perimeter of the leaf segment only 0.5 to 1 mm wide.
 The leaf edges are slightly curved under, but not otherwise modified into false indusia.
 The plants are diploid, with a chromosome number of 2n = 54.

 It is similar to Argyrochosma incana and can be somewhat difficult to distinguish from that species.
 However, its leaf blades are widest above the base (rather than at the base), and its rachides and stipes are shiny chestnut-brown and decorated with farina and scales (rather than black and free of ornament).
 It may also be mistaken for A. palmeri, but that species has darker leaf axes, without scales, and less farina on the upper surface.

+Phytochemistry

+The bulk of the farina consists of diterpenes, with small amounts of flavonoids.
+The principal diterpenes are kaurenoic acid and a smaller amount of methyl 3R-hydroxykaurenoic acid.
+The principal flavonoids are apigenin-4',7-dimethyl ether, apigenin-7-methyl ether, apigenin-4'-methyl ether, and kaempferol-3,4'-dimethyl ether, with lesser amounts of apigenin and isokaempferide.
+Trace quantities of dibenzoylmethane derivatives (β-hydroxychalcones) have also been detected.